 2. Craft Your Resume for the Position You Are Applying for

 If you are sending the same resume for every job profile you are applying for then, my friend it is time to reconsider.
 If you send the same resume for the same job profile then sometimes it is fine.
 We suggest you to carefully go through the job description provided by the organization and see if the skills they are looking for are on display in your current resume.

-You should include the organization’s needs in your resume.
-It is possible that the job profile of two different organizations is very similar, but there are some differences.
+You should include the organization’s needs in your CV.
+The job profile of two different organizations may be very similar, but there are some differences.

 If you are a Graphic Designer and searching for an excellent opportunity.
 Your resume should include skills and industry-standard keywords such as creativity.
 You should also highlight tools you are familiar with like Adobe Photoshop and others.